Manuel Kamytzes: Under Alexios III

 Kamytzes' life during the remainder of the reign of Isaac II is unknown, as is his role in, or opinion of, Isaac's overthrow by his own brother Alexios III, although he was most likely not involved in it.
 Kamytzes apparently preserved his post and participated in Alexios' coronation ceremonies in the capital: Choniates records that, after the coronation in the Hagia Sophia, according to protocol, the protostrator held the reins of the new emperor's horse.

-In 1196, the Bulgarian boyar Ivanko assassinated the leader of the Bulgarian rebellion, Asen.
+In 1196, the Vlach boyar Ivanko murdered the leader of the Bulgarian rebellion, Asen.
 Ivanko and his partisans seized the Bulgarian capital, Tarnovo, but faced with Asen's brother, Peter, they sent messages to Alexios III, urging him to come to their aid and take possession of Tarnovo.
 Alexios was reluctant to leave the palace, and dispatched Kamytzes in his stead.
 Kamytzes set out from Philippopolis, but just as he was crossing into Moesia (the plains along the Danube), the army mutinied and refused to go on and risk a battle with the Bulgarians, citing the many perilous, and fruitless, expeditions they had undertaken in the region in the past.
 Kamytzes was forced to give in to his soldiers' demands and turned back.
 As a result, Ivanko was forced to abandon Tarnovo, where Peter established himself as the undisputed ruler of the Bulgarians.
 Ivanko fled to the Byzantine court, and was tasked with holding Philippopolis against Peter's Bulgarians.

-In spring 1197, Alexios III campaigned against the Bulgarian leader Dobromir Chrysos, a nephew of Peter and Asen who had founded his own, independent domain around the fortresses of Strumica and Prosek.
+In the spring of 1197, Alexios III campaigned against the Vlach warlord Dobromir Chrysos, who had founded his own, independent domain around the fortresses of Strumica and Prosek.
 After failing to capture Prosek by force of arms, the Emperor came to terms with Chrysos, who acknowledged Imperial suzerainty in exchange for a new wife: Kamytzes' daughter, who was forced to divorce her first husband to become Chrysos' bride.